tytydraco/yessleep/out/Has_Anyone_Heard_of_the_Underground_Rave_Drug_Called_Crimson_Teardrops_Part_1.md

-“I have to get the skin off,” Lisa whispered matter of factly.
-“It’s holding all the blood in.
-He needs the blood to be spilled to dampen his soil, so that he can grow big and strong, to feed his leaves and branches, of course.”
+“I have to get the shkin off,” Lisa whispered, blood spilling forth from her mouth and slurring her words.
+“It’sh holding all the blood in.
+He needsh the blood to be shpilled to dampen his shoil, sho that he can grow big and shtrong, to feed hish leavesh and branchesh, of courshe.”